Guidance for Statutory Crown Entities - Resource for Preparation of Governance Manuals

 This guidance seeks to improve the standard of governance manuals so that board members are able to meet the expectations of Ministers.
 It also aims to strengthen the public's trust by promoting consistent practices in key areas, such as declaring interests or dealing with gifts.

-This guidance is a resource to support the preparation of such manuals, recognising that the fundamentals of good governance are common to all entities, despite their widely-differing roles and relationships.
+The guidance is a resource to support the preparation of such manuals, recognising that the fundamentals of good governance are common to all entities, despite their widely differing roles and relationships.
+The guidance specifically points to sections of the Crown Entities Act 2004 to which should be referenced in governance manuals.

 Who is this guidance for

-This guidance is intended for those people charged with developing, implementing and maintaining a board's governance manual.
+This guidance is intended for those people charged with developing, implementing and maintaining a statutory Crown entity board's governance manual.
 Many Crown entities already have well-developed governance manuals and guidance; others may cover some but not all topics fully.
-The guidance should be used to ensure that all boards have a governance manual that meets good practice requirements across the range of topics.
+This guidance should be used to ensure that all boards have a governance manual that meets good practice requirements across the range of topics.

 How to use this guidance